 BirdNote is a public media program that brings joy, inspiration, and hope to millions of people around the world who value birds and the environment we share.

 Catch the two-minute show every day — the way you want to listen — on the air, via podcast, online at BirdNote.org, and through social media.
-We also produce BirdNote Presents, longform stories and series that connect us more deeply with birds, nature, and each other.
+Find longform stories on BirdNote Presents and Threatened, podcasts that connect us more deeply with birds, nature, and each other.